Many famous persons had said something similar

 They would be up soon.
 He felt a twisting pain inside.

-Abruptly, he barked at her from the doorway: “Slut!
-Whore!”
+Abruptly, he barked at her from the doorway: ‘Slut!
+Cow!
+Whore!’

-The sleigh glided noiselessly over fluffy clouds.
-Father Christmas was driving, merrily swirling a whip above the reindeers.
-In the backseat, she leaned on the Reaper’s boney arm, comforted by the roughness of his cloak, feeling safe next to his faceless form.
-She closed her eyes, and started to hum Papa’s favourite Christmas hymn.
+The sleigh glides noiselessly over big fluffy clouds.
+Father Christmas’s driving, merrily swirling a whip above the reindeers.
+In the backseat, she leans on the Reaper’s boney arm, comforted by the roughness of his cloak, feeling safe next to his faceless form.
+She closes her eyes, and starts to hum Papa’s favourite Christmas hymn.